-I have three key concerns when writing my reviews.
-First of all I care about whether a film is good or not but then I always look at its suitability for a younger audience and the way in which it portrays women.
+I have two key concerns when writing my reviews.
+First of all I care about whether a film is good or not, of course I do, but I always also look at the way in which it portrays women.

-It is this last one that I find trickiest but I have a wife and three daughters and I care about equal representations of the genders.
-Ideally it would not be necessary to address this as it would be a non-issue but, while there have been some improvements in recent years, there is clearly still an imbalance.
+Ideally it would not be necessary to address equal representations of the genders as it would be a non-issue but, while there have been some improvements in recent years, there is clearly still an imbalance.

 Of course, mine can only ever be a male point of view.
 While I don’t think this is necessarily flawed it is certainly different and there is a reason why none of the great feminist writers are men.
 My wife and I have spent a long time ‘discussing’ whether having Sandra Bullock floating around in her pants in Gravity undermines the feminist value of that film.
-I concede that it isn’t necessary for her to have her legs on show but I don’t think she is being objectified.
-This may well be a guy thing.
+I accept that it isn’t necessary for her to have her legs on show but I don’t think she is being objectified.
+I also have to concede that this may well be a guy thing.

 Initially I was assessing the films I looked at against the Bechdel Test but while this establishes a low benchmark that an alarming amount of films fail to meet (is there more than one female character, do they talk to one another, is that conversation about something other than men?) it is limited in its application.
 It doesn’t consider the roles women play in each film and movies like the aforementioned Gravity, Avengers, Avatar and the last Harry Potter all fail the test despite having strong female characters.
 Of course, there may be other problems with some of those films but we’ll come to that later.